ibrahimrasyid/Machine-Learning-based-Computational-Chemistry-Method-Selector-MLCheM-Selector-/README.md

 | Accuracy | Within ±1 step: 100% on training data |
 | Data Source | CC_Tools_used_in_Engineering.xlsx + domain knowledge |

----

-## 📄 License

-MIT License — free to use for academic and research purposes.

----

-## 👤 Author

-**Ibrahim Rasyid**
-President University · MIT-2024 Artificial Intelligence

----

-> 💡 **Quick tip:** If you just want to explore the system without setting anything up, use the live demo at [cc-tool-upgrade.vercel.app](https://cc-tool-upgrade.vercel.app)